-The study was supported by FAPESP via several research projects [see list below] and described in an article published in Scientific Reports, an online journal owned by Springer Nature.
+The study was supported by São Paulo Research Foundation — FAPESP via several research projects and described in an article published in Scientific Reports.

 HCV displays considerable genomic variability, with at least six main genotypes, each of which has subtypes.
 Genotypes 2a and 3a are the most common HCV subtypes in circulation.
 The compound capable of destroying them is called GA-Hecate and was synthesized from gallic acid and the lytic peptide Hecate.

 READ Researchers still confounded by Milky Way's most mysterious star

 “We discovered that the compound acts on HCV in almost all stages of its reproductive cycle, which is unusual for antivirals.
 They generally have specific isolated targets, such as capsid proteins, membrane receptors or specific proteins such as NS3, inhibiting specific processes such as viral cell entry, the synthesis of genetic material and proteins, or the assembly and release of new viral particles.
 GA-Hecate, in contrast, showed broad activity encompassing several stages of the cycle,” Sanches explained.